nurselaine/Barkbook/Back-End/readme.md

 ### Description

-This is a simple RESTful server using express and NodeJS.
-It's main purpose is to utilize data from an API and store the data within a MySQL database.
+This is a simple RESTful API using express and NodeJS.
+It's main purpose is to utilize data from a Petfinder API and store the data within a MySQL database.
 It also provides authentication and authorization for users to be added within the database and to store their user info within the application.

+This database will be updated bi-weekly by the owner ensure pets being requested are adoptable.

 ### Server Outline - data model
 ![barkbook server](./assets/data-model.png)